BastionAI/bastionai.github.io/_posts/2025-07-10-challenges-local-ai-mobile.md

 ### The Hard Limits of Your Pocket

 Before we even get into the complex software challenges, we run into the hard physical limits of a smartphone.
 A mobile device is an engineering marvel, but it's fundamentally a world of compromise, governed by strict power limits.
+To understand why, it helps to know what computing resources we actually have available for AI on a phone like the iPhone.

+#### The Power Trio: CPU, GPU, and Neural Engine
+A modern smartphone chip, like Apple's A-series, isn't just one processor; it's a team of specialists:

+*   **The CPU (Central Processing Unit):** This is the general-purpose "manager" of the phone.
+It handles everything from running the operating system to managing your apps.
+While it can run AI models, it's not very efficient at it, like asking a project manager to do all the manual labor themselves.
+*   **The GPU (Graphics Processing Unit):** Originally designed for rendering graphics in games, the GPU is a master of parallel processing—doing thousands of simple calculations at once.
+This makes it much better than the CPU for many AI tasks, but it's still a generalist and can be power-hungry.
+*   **The NPU (Neural Processing Unit), or Apple's "Neural Engine":** This is the star of the show for local AI.
+It's a piece of silicon designed *specifically* for one thing: the mathematical operations that are the bedrock of neural networks (like matrix multiplication).
+It's incredibly fast and energy-efficient for AI tasks, but it can't do much else.

 Think of it as trying to fit a car engine into a go-kart while powering it with a handful of AA batteries.

 <div class="mermaid">
 graph TD;